aesokolowski/StockPortfolio/README.md

 Current Issues:
-  -- needs MORE style, right now only the navbar is CSS'ed up -- no more infinite loops, but the success message clears immediately because
-     it needs its own separate flag
-  -- transactions doesn't load if you refresh the page -- this is because LOAD
-     TRANSACTIONS is actually dispatched when the Portfolio component is loaded or after a "purchase", an event triggered also in the Portfolio component -- needs front-end validators (i.e. password must be of certain complexity, email must be a valid email address).
+  -- needs MORE style, right now only the navbar is CSS'ed up -- needs front-end validators (i.e. password must be of certain complexity,
+     email must be a valid email address).
 I already have code I wrote for these tasks, though I may want to use regular expressions instead if only